Implementing real polyhedral homotopy: Real polyhedral homotopy implementation

 \end{leftbar}

-We implement our function in two steps: The first step is to use Smith normal forms to find all real solutions to the binomial systems as it was mentioned in \Cref{rmk:Number_Real_Solutions}.
+We implement our function in two steps: The first step is to use Smith normal forms to find all real solutions to the binomial systems as mentioned in \Cref{rmk:Number_Real_Solutions}.
 The second step of this function tracks the real solutions from the binomial systems to the target system using \texttt{HomotopyContinuation.jl}.

-\begin{rem} In the event \texttt{certify\_patchwork} function returns $0$, the function will still run.
-In this situation, there is no guarantee that the real solutions will converge to real solutions nor that every real solution of the target system will be returned.
+\begin{rem} In the event \texttt{certify\_patchwork} function returns $0$, \texttt{rph\_track} function will still run.
+In this situation, there is no guarantee that the real solutions of the start system will converge to real solutions of the target system nor that every real solution of the target system will be returned.
 The following example shows how the real polyhedral homotopy behaves for a non-patchworked system. \begin{leftbar}

-\end{leftbar} As a consequence, for non-patchworked system we can view our implementation as a heuristic for finding real solutions of a polynomial system. \end{rem}
+\end{leftbar} As a consequence, for non-patchworked system we can view our implementation as a heuristic for finding real solutions to a polynomial system. \end{rem}